GogiBoy102/Peelpreter/README.md

 - 1.7.1: Fixed crash from missing a `=` in `let` statements
 - 1.7.2: Added `foreach` loops
 - 1.7.3: Fixed unintended behaviour of variables not being modified globally
+- 1.7.4: Added new keyword `const` for declaration of constants

 ## Installation
 For installation of the package run,